containerman17/experiments/2025-07/01_slimnode/README.md

 **Important**: The API automatically starts and manages Docker containers:
 - **On Startup**: Generates compose.yml and runs `docker compose up -d`
-- **On Database Changes**: Regenerates compose file and restarts containers with new subnet configurations
+- **On Database Changes**: Regenerates compose file and restarts containers asynchronously with new subnet configurations
+- **Async Restart**: Container restarts happen in the background since they take several minutes

 ## Features